-She felt it was a very important thing to do in the neighborhood to keep the historic quality and the safety quality.
+She felt that a very important thing to do in the neighborhood was to keep the historic quality as well as the safety quality.
 She hoped that the Historic Preservation Commission would recommend to the City Council that the City maintain the brick sidewalks.
 However, she believed that the homeowners, who preferred concrete, should have the right to have concrete sidewalks.
-She thought the majority of the neighborhood would really prefer the maintained brick sidewalks.
+She thought that the majority of the neighborhood would really prefer the maintained brick sidewalks.
 The secret would be to have them maintained properly.

 Lester and Barbara Pritchard, of 601 West Pennsylvania, were asked by a resident of Urbana to comment on the Accessibility Requirements for city sidewalks.
-He noted that the State and Federal requirements for accessibility were mostly the same except for one major difference, which was that the Federal Law gives people the right to file a petition to the city if they don't meet the accessibility standards.
+He noted that the state and federal requirements for accessibility were mostly the same except for one major difference, which was that the federal law gives people the right to file a petition to the city if they don't meet the accessibility standards.
 The bottom line is that there was not any prohibition against brick sidewalks, but they have to be flat, nice and stable, and slip resistant.
 Changes in level between 1/4" and 1/2" must be beveled, and changes in level greater than 1/2" must be accompanied by a ramp.
-It will require some effort coming from the City of Urbana to make these brick sidewalks under these conditions.
+It will require some effort coming from the City of Urbana to make these brick sidewalks meet these conditions.

 Mr. Pritchard noted that they currently have concrete sidewalks.
-They pay property taxes, and he wonders if his tax money should go towards brick sidewalks, because they cost two to three times more than concrete, and the brick sidewalks would not be maintained by the City.
+They pay property taxes, and he wonders if his tax money should go towards brick sidewalks, because they cost two to three times more than concrete, and the City would not maintain the brick sidewalks.